YanxiangL/Simple-N-body-simulation/README.md

 The power spectrum can be interpreted as the variance of the density perturbation at different wavenumber in the Fourier space.
 The variance describes how much a qunatity will vary with respect to its expectation value.
 Therefore, the power spectrum is just how the density perturbation will vary in terms of the mean density perturbation for a specific wavenumber.

 The code will also output how much time it takes for the code to run.
 The output is in the unit of seconds.
+You can use this to compare whether the grid approximation is more efficient than the exact method.
 ## Limitation of the model
 1. Any interaction between particles below the soften scale is inaccurate.
 2. The power spectrum is an rough approximation of the actual power spectrum.
 To properly calculate the power spectrum, we have to calculate the density perturbation and Fourier transform this to get the proper power spectrum.